Updated on January 25th, 2023

 On the Relations tab, we’ll find the details concerning all the connections between objects: which requirements are covered by related test cases and which Jira Epics and/or user stories contain the features that require testing.

 The Traceability Matrix shows all types of relations on a special screen.
 Thanks to this functionality, verification of the whole structure of objects is far more efficient.
-It’s worth remembering that what is shown on the X and Y axes is fully customizable with JQL, so that we can choose which objects we’d like to display.
-RTM Traceability Matrix allows to check the coverage of Requirements by Test Cases, make sure that all Test Cases are included in Test Plans and Test Executions, verify the Defects linked with Test Cases and Executions and confirm that Test Plans are completed in Test Executions.
+It’s worth remembering that what is shown on the X and Y axes is fully customizable with JQL so that we can choose which objects we’d like to display.
+RTM Traceability Matrix allows checking the coverage of Requirements by Test Cases, making sure that all Test Cases are included in Test Plans and Test Executions, verifying the Defects linked with Test Cases and Executions, and confirming that Test Plans are completed in Test Executions.
 Data from the Traceability Matrix panel can also be exported to a CSV file.

 The Test Executions module is designed to follow the Test Plan progress.
 The multi-colored progress bar at the top of the screen shows the percentage of completed Test Cases and their statuses, whereas the table below presents detailed Results of Test Cases, Assignees, Priority, and other information if any was set up manually before.
 The module also contains the Test Cases Execution screen which we can see after choosing any Test Case from the list.
 This allows us to see the details of each Test Case’s realization and simplifies following which steps were passed, failed, or where there were difficulties.